LorenzoPiombini/Database/README.md

 ## How It Works

 Users can dynamically specify the attributes of a business entity by defining each field's name, type, and initial value using a simple format.
-This flexibility is crucial for managing data structures that may change or need to be customized.

 ### Example Usage